88-degrees/Book-of-Changes/appendix03s2.md

 61. The second and fourth lines are of the same

-p.
+###### p.
 401

 quality (as being in even places), but their positions (with respect to the fifth line) are different, and their value is not the same; but the second is the object of much commendation, and the fourth the subject of many apprehensions,--from its nearness (to that line).
 But for a line in a place of weakness it is not good to be far (from the occupant of the place of strength), and what its subject should desire in such a case is (merely) to be without blame.
 The advantage (here) is in (the second line) being in the central place.

 62. The third and fifth lines are of the same quality, (as being in odd places), but their positions are different; and the (occupant of) the third meets with many misfortunes, while the occupant of the fifth achieves much merit:--this arises from one being in the noble position and the other in the mean.
 Are they occupied by the symbol of weakness?
 There will be peril.
 By that of strength?
 There will be victory.

-p.
+###### p.
 402

+Chapter <a name="fr_275"></a>[X](#fn_275).

-Chapter  X. 63.
-The Yî is a book of wide comprehension and great scope, embracing everything.
+63. The Yî is a book of wide comprehension and great scope, embracing everything.
 There are in it the way of heaven, the way of man, and the way of earth.
 It then takes (the lines representing) those three Powers, and doubles them till they amount to six.
 What these six lines show is simply this,--the way of the three Powers.

 64. This way is marked by changes and movements, and hence we have the imitative lines.
 Those lines are of different grades (in the trigrams), and hence we designate them from their component elements.
 These are mixed together, and elegant forms arise.
 When such forms are not in their appropriate places, the ideas of good fortune and bad are thus produced.

-p.
+###### p.
 403

-Chapter  XI.
+Chapter <a name="fr_276"></a>[XI](#fn_276).

 65. Was it not in the last age of Yin, when the virtue of Kâu had reached its highest point, and during the troubles between [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) and (the tyrant) Kâu, that the (study of the Yî) began to flourish?
 On this account the explanations (in the book) express (a feeling of) anxious apprehension, (and teach) how peril may be turned into security, and easy carelessness is sure to meet with overthrow.
 The method in which these things come about is very comprehensive, and must be acknowledged in every sphere of things.
 If at the beginning there be a cautious apprehension as to the end, there will probably be no error or cause for blame.
 This is what is called the way of the Yî.

-p.
+###### p.
 404

-Chapter  XII.
+Chapter <a name="fr_277"></a>[XII](#fn_277).

 66. (The hexagram) Khien represents the strongest of all under the sky.
 Through this quality its operations are always manifested with ease, for it knows where there would be peril and embarrassment.
 (The hexagram) Khwăn represents the most docile of all under the sky.
 Through this quality its operations are always manifested with the promptest decision, for it knows where there would be obstruction.

 67. (The sages, who are thus represented, and who made the Yî,) were able to rejoice in heart (in the absolute truth of things), and were able (also) to weigh carefully all matters that could occasion anxiety; (thus) they fixed the good and bad fortune (of all things) under the sky, and could accomplish the things requiring strenuous efforts.

 68. Therefore amid the changes and transformations (taking place in heaven and earth), and the words and deeds of men, events that are to be fortunate have their happy omens.
 (The sages) knew the definite principles underlying the prognostications of the former class, and the future of

-p.
+###### p.
 405

 those of the latter, (now to be) ascertained by divination.